 My synopsis ends here in order not to spoil the enjoyment for first time readers of this rare Bagley novelette.
 Though with hindsight the title may act as a bit of a plot spoiler itself, which is perhaps why in a later French reprint the story is retitled Tous Américains!.
 There are touches of the Bagley style evident throughout this story, which is resplendent with the usual humour, attention to detail and willingness to both inform and educate the reader.
 Written at the height of the Cold War this story was perhaps intended as a satire, a technique and topic which Bagley revisits later in his writing career with Running Blind.
 With so many pivotal events occurring between Western Bloc and Eastern Bloc countries throughout 1960 to 1962 it perhaps places the comment in the introduction ‘N.B.
 This is not a Bomb story’ into context.

 This story has been included in a number of other science fiction publications: Die Kristallwelt (German compilation of The best stories from The Magazine of Fantasy and Science Fiction No. 9 under the title ‘Retter der Menschheit’) 1964; Häpna (Swedish Science Fiction magazine under the title ‘Välkommen, kamrat’) 1965; Fiction No. 136 (French Science Fiction magazine under the title ‘Tous Américains !’)
-1965; Ciencia Ficción Selección 7 (Spanish Science Fiction anthology under the title ‘Bienvenido, camarada’) 1973; American Government Through Science Fiction (American Science Fiction anthology) 1974; and Histoires de guerres futures (French Science Fiction anthology under the title ‘Bienvenue, camarade !’)
+1965; Ciencia Ficción Selección 7 (Spanish Science Fiction anthology under the title ‘Bienvenido, camarada’) 1973; American Government Through Science Fiction (American academic study book raising fundamental questions about American government and politics through the medium of science fiction) 1974; and Histoires de guerres futures (French Science Fiction anthology under the title ‘Bienvenue, camarade !’)
 1985.